 The first Lego Architecture sets, The Sears Tower (now Willis Tower) and John Hancock Center in Chicago, were released in 2008.
 These were extremely simple models with less than 100 pieces.
 Today, most models have anywhere from 500 to 2000 pieces in total!

 Get inspired: LEGO artist Jeff Sanders “bends” bricks into mind-blowing geometric shapes

 There are two sub-categories of Lego Architecture sets: Landmark and Skyline.
 Landmark sets are replicas of iconic buildings and structures from around the world, and Skyline sets are a collection of 3-5 buildings from a single city that make up a horizontal composition.

 Note that while many of these sets can be completed by younger Lego fans, they’re generally quite complex, and children may need help completing them.
 As a result, they’re usually purchased by slightly older Lego fans who have some building experience — or by adults who love architecture!

 Each set comes with a booklet with instructions and information/historical facts about the buildings themselves.
 You can download these booklets without purchasing the sets here.

 With that out of the way, let’s have a look at the best Lego Architecture sets out there now!

 Set no: 21028

 Release date: 2016

-The New York City skyline is one of the most iconic in the world, and the Lego Architecture set is still one of the series’ most popular.
+The New York City skyline is one of the most iconic in the world, and this Lego Architecture set is still one of the series’ most sought-after editions.
 Originally released in 2016, it’s a hair shy of 600 pieces.